What is Libido?

 - Changing mood and energy levels

-Testosterone is also present in small amounts in the female body, although not directly linked to sex drive, it has a key role in repairing and maintaining reproductive tissues and bone mass.
+Testosterone is also present in small amounts in the female body, although not directly linked to libido levels, it has a key role in repairing and maintaining reproductive tissues and bone mass.

-While female sex drive fluctuates over a longer period of time, male sex drive tends to fluctuate more frequently, with testosterone levels rising and falling throughout the day.
-Sex drive is often highest for males in the morning when testosterone levels are greatest - this is why men often wake with an erection, a physical sign of libido being high.
-Testosterone levels typically decrease throughout the day and are lowest late at night.
+While female libido levels tend to fluctuate over the course of our cycles, the male libido tends to fluctuate over a shorter period of time, with testosterone levels rising and falling throughout the day.
+Libido levels are often highest for males in the morning when testosterone levels are greatest - this is why men often wake with an erection, a physical sign of libido being high.
+This typically decreases throughout the day and is lowest late at night.

-As well as fluctuating in a 24-hour period, testosterone levels also typically decrease throughout a man’s lifetime.
-Testosterone levels are usually at their highest levels during teenage years and start to decline after this point.
-Mirroring this dip in testosterone, sex drive also tends to decline as men get older.
+As well as fluctuating in a 24-hour period, levels of testosterone also typically decrease throughout a man’s lifetime.
+These are usually at their highest levels during teenage years and start to decline after this point.
+Mirroring this dip in testosterone, libido also tends to decline as men get older.

-As well as affecting male libido, testosterone also helps regulate:
+As well as affecting male libido, this hormone also helps regulate: